common-intellisense/common-intellisense/README.md

           "type": "object",
           "default": {},
           "description": "If you need to integrate the supported ui library, the secondary encapsulated library, and the prompt to integrate a certain version of the original ui, you can use the alias { \"@xxx/element\": \"elementUi2\" }"
+},
+"common-intellisense.remoteUris": {
+  "type": "array",
+  "default": [],
+  "description": "Remote URIs"
 }
 ```

-## How to contribute
+## 如何参与贡献

-This repository is maintained by an individual and needs to be updated with some ui libraries frequently.
-If you are interested in contributing, you can submit a PR or provide some new ui libraries or some new features.
-You are welcome to submit [issue](https://github.com/Simon-He95/vscode-common-intellisense/issues/56)
+This repository is maintained by individuals, and needs to be updated with some UI libraries frequently.
+If you are interested in contributing, you can submit a PR to the corresponding version of the corresponding UI library under @common-intellisense or provide some new UI libraries or some new features.
+Submissions are welcome. [issue](https://github.com/common-intellisense/common-intellisense/issues/3)

-By referring to the files in other directories, you can easily add new ui libraries, such as new library names and corresponding version numbers.
-Do not manually fill in json by referring to the document.
-Please write a script to automatically generate it.
-Refer to `xx.browser.js` under script, execute the function on the browser side, generate `json`, then create a json file and copy it in.
-Finally, you can use `scripts/generateIndex` to configure the directory to directly generate the corresponding `index.ts` file, and then import it into `ui/index`.
-If it is a new ui library, you need to enter `src/constants.ts` to configure it ~
+## 如何支持私有库

+If your project is a private library, you can also refer to [vuetify](https://github.com/common-intellisense/vuetify3), provide an exported uri, and then configure `common-intellisense.remoteUris` in `package.json`, configure this link, and the plug-in will request this link to obtain the corresponding prompt information.

 ## :coffee: